Vollhardt/node-of-legends/README.md

 ### League of Legends API Wrapper for Node.JS utilizing ES6 Promises
-A wrapper for the League of Legends API using Promises
+A wrapper for the League of Legends API using Promises Completely updated for API v3.

+**TODO: Tournament End Points**

+*Note: This is a full breaking change from version 1 of this library

 A full API can be found at [http://node-of-legends.suds.io/api](http://node-of-legends.suds.io/api)